Gangmasters and Labour Abuse Authority: History

 The first Director of Labour Market Enforcement was Sir David Metcalf, who served until June 2019.
+The position is currently held by Margaret Beels, who had previously served as chair of the GLAA and its predecessor agency for more than 10 years.

-In July 2019, the government opened a public consultation on plans to establish a new single labour market enforcement body.
+In July 2019, the government opened a public consultation on plans to establish a new single labour market enforcement body as a feature of its overall Good Work Plan.
 This would combine the GLAA, HM Revenue and Customs' National Minimum Wage unit, and the Employment Agency Standards Inspectorate into one agency tackling labour exploitation and enforcing workers' rights.
+The outcome of the consultation supported the proposal.
+As of December 2022 legislation to create a single enforcement body has not yet been enacted and the delay with progressing the proposal has been widely criticised by organisations supporting vulnerable workers.

+In its 2024 election manifesto, the Labour Party proposed the creation of a "Fair Work Agency", which would consolidate the powers of the GLAA and those of the Director of Labour Enforcement.
+As of February 2025, the bill is currently passing through parliament.

 Enforcement

 The GLAA investigates circumstances where there is a risk of worker exploitation by gathering intelligence and working with police, government departments, and other enforcement agencies to target, dismantle and disrupt serious and organised crime across the UK labour market.

 The Gangmasters (Licensing) Act 2004 established four specific offences: